Everybody knows why bumping the top plug at the end of the displacement is an essential element of each successful primary cement job.

 What is the reason for a shoe track and how is the length (1, 2 or 3 casing joints?) estimated?

-Hint: Don’t be surprised if soft cement is found inside
+Hint: Don’t be surprised if we find soft cement inside.

 The casing dimensions and weights to estimate displacement volumes are typically nominal values as defined by API Specification 5CT.
 These values have tolerances.